phunks/bcradio/README.md

 The program can also play audio using the [ASIO4ALL](https://asio4all.org) driver instead of WASAPI.

+Note: Windows is a pain to boot up, so I haven't done much software testing.
+Well, it will work.

 ## Usage

 ```
 Usage: bcradio

 Options:
+      --no-ssl-verify  disable SSL verification
+  -i, --img-width <IMG_WIDTH>  image size [default: 30]
   -h, --help     Print help
   -V, --version  Print version